BY MICHAEL WYNSCHENK, CEO of HUNTER COMMUNICATIONS

 But there is hope.
 Many people in Oregon may be unaware that there is a lot of money on the table to provide faster internet at a lower price.

-Additionally, there are some internet providers like Hunter Communications who will continue to provide fiber internet to homes and businesses without government funding.
-At Hunter, we see the value of providing our friends, family, and neighborhoods with a faster, more reliable fiber internet connection at a fixed price without contracts or any data caps.
+Additionally, some internet providers, like Hunter Communications, will continue to provide fiber internet to homes and businesses without government funding.
+At Hunter, we see the value of providing our friends, family, and neighborhoods with a faster, more reliable fiber internet connection at a fixed price without contracts or data caps.

-The future of internet for all is certainly bright if the right strategies are selected and executed.
+The future of the Internet for all is certainly bright if the right strategies are selected and executed.
 Hunter Communications believes the funding coming into the state should be prioritized as follows:

 1. Public-Private Partnerships

-A thoughtful approach engaging Oregon’s internet providers working collaboratively with community leaders to build the best available internet service for all, while charging users affordable rates without having to pay for routers required in the home.
+A thoughtful approach involves Oregon’s internet providers working collaboratively with community leaders to build the best available internet service for all while charging users affordable rates without requiring them to pay for routers required in the home.

 2. Investments in Training Skilled Workers